Practice overview

 Other reported cases include:

-• Acting as sole counsel as part of a team in a multimillion-dollar DIFC-LCIA arbitration defending a claim in relation to alleged breaches of a JV agreement.
+• Acting as sole counsel in a multimillion-dollar DIFC-LCIA arbitration defending a claim in relation to alleged breaches of a JV agreement.

 • Canary Wharf v EMA [2019] EWHC 335 (Ch): led by Joanne Wicks KC acting for the landlord in relation to the much-awaited “Brexit” case, in successfully defeating a claim that Brexit will frustrate a lease.